DaVaris Daniels

-DaVaris Daniels (born December 18, 1992) is an American professional football wide receiver for the Toronto Argonauts of the Canadian Football League (CFL).
+DaVaris Daniels (born December 18, 1992) is an American professional football wide receiver.
+He most recently played for the Toronto Argonauts of the Canadian Football League (CFL).
+He won CFL Rookie of the Year in 2016 with the Calgary Stampeders.
 He is a three-time Grey Cup champion after winning with the Calgary Stampeders in 2018 and with the Argonauts in 2022 and 2024.
+He led the CFL in both active career yards and touchdowns during the 2024 season.
 He played college football at Notre Dame.
-After going undrafted in the 2015 NFL draft, Daniels signed with the Minnesota Vikings.
+After going undrafted in the 2015 NFL draft, Daniels signed with the Minnesota Vikings and the New England Patriots.

 Early life

 A native of Vernon Hills, Illinois, Daniels attended Vernon Hills High School; His first varsity touch for the Vernon Hills Cougars football team came in his freshman season in 2007, and resulted in a 93-yard kickoff return for touchdown.
 He helped lead Vernon Hills to an 8–3 record as a junior in 2009 as he accounted for 888 all-purpose yards (221 receiving, 344 rushing, 323 passing).
 As a senior, he led his team to the Illinois Class 5A quarterfinals in the 2010 state playoffs.
 He accounted for 19 total touchdowns during his senior season: 10 rushing TDs, five receiving TDs, two punt returns, one interception return and one blocked field goal return.
 He was a Chicago Tribune first-team all-state selection and was selected to play in the 2011 Under Armour All-America Game in St. Petersburg, Florida.
 Also a member of Vernon Hills basketball teams, Daniels was the state record holder in the Illinois middle school high jump.
 Daniels was not a member of the track and field team at Vernon Hills High School.

 Considered a four-star recruit by Rivals.com, Daniels was rated as the 21st best wide receiver prospect of his class, and the second best prospect from the state of Illinois.
 He was named best prospect in Illinois and 63rd-best player in the nation by 247Sports.com.
 He was rated as the ninth-best wide receiver and the 64th-ranked player in the country by Sporting News.
 He was also ranked 65th on the ESPN.com Top 150 list.
 On September 29, 2010, he announced his commitment to the University of Notre Dame.